deeppavlov/dd-idde/README.md

-# DD-IDDE: Design Discourse-Driven Open-Domain Chatbots
+# DF Designer: Design Discourse-Driven Open-Domain Chatbots with DeepPavlov Conversational AI technologies

 [![](https://img.shields.io/twitter/follow/deeppavlov.svg?style=social)](https://twitter.com/intent/follow?screen_name=deeppavlov)

-This extension enables developers of the open-domain chatbots with an option to design them within VS Code using customized Draw.io UI and **Discourse Moves Recommendations** to make dialog more smooth and natural.
+This extension (previously known as DD-IDDE) enables developers of the open-domain chatbots with an option to design them within VS Code using customized Draw.io UI and **Discourse Moves Recommendations** to make dialog more smooth and natural.

 This extension uses DeepPavlov's [Dialog Flow Framework](https://github.com/deepmipt/dialog_flow_framework) as the runtime environment for the open-domain chatbots.
-It also uses [DD-IDDE SDK](https://github.com/deepmipt/dd_idde_sdk) that enables the use of the Discourse Moves recommendations during the design phase as well in the runtime.
+It can be used to build simple chatbots using [DF SDK](https://github.com/deepmipt/dialog_flow_sdk) or to build complex multi-skill AI Assistants using our [DeepPavlov Dream](https://github.com/deepmipt/dream) platform.

 **Discourse Moves Recommendation System** has been built based on the Discourse & Speech Functions theory originally created by M.A.K.
 Halliday and further developed by Eggins & Slade in their book ["Analysing Casual Conversation"](https://www.equinoxpub.com/home/analysing-casual-conversation-suzanne-eggins-diana-slade/).